wehro/phonenumbers/README.md

 Run `make manual` to get the English and the German manual as PDF files in the `doc` directory.

 Run `make tex` to get the files needed by TeX in the `tex` directory.
-For local tests move all files `tex/phonenumbers*` to a place where TeX can find it, e.g. `TEXMFHOME/tex/latex/phonenumbers/`.
+For local tests move all files `tex/phonenumbers*` to a place where TeX can find them, e. g. `TEXMFHOME/tex/latex/phonenumbers/`.

 Run `make ctan` to create a ZIP archive `phonenumbers.zip` for CTAN upload.